edezekiel/ed-ezekiel-blog/blog/2020-02-28-Project-Palomar.md

 ---
 date: 2020-02-28
-title: "Project Palomar, Building a Spring Boot App the Agile Way"
+title: 'Project Palomar, Building a Spring Boot App the Agile Way'
-published: false
+published: true
-tags: ["projects", "agile", "git"]
+tags: ['projects', 'agile', 'git']
 canonical_url:
 cover_image: ../../images/coverImages/2020-02-28-cover-image.jpeg
 ---

 I've spent the past month at Ubiquisoft building a new Spring Boot app.
 It has been a flurry of excitement, roadblocks, teamwork, and victories.

 I'll refer to the Spring Boot app as "Palomar".
 Palomar is the backend for an iOS app.
 The persistence layer is an Oracle database.

 I'm really happy with how the Palomar MVP turned out.
 The app requires zero configuration to install, has an in-memory database for development, and seeds the database with realistic data.
 It's also set up for Continuous Integration (GitHub Actions), and is ready to be dropped in a production environment.